"

 • A thirty-second note is half the value of a sixteenth note.

-• Because there are so many flags, the length of the stem is extended.
+• Because there are so many flags, the stem length is extended.

 • The sixty-fourth note has four flags.

-• A sixty-fourth note is half the value of a thirty-second note.
+• A sixty-fourth note is half the duration of a thirty-second note.

 • Because there are even more flags, the length of the stem is extended even more.

-All the rests are equivalent to the notes of the same name (Example 1.4.1B).
-For example, the half note and the half rest are equal in value.
-One major difference between notes and rests is their location on the staff.
+All rests are equivalent to notes of the same name (Example 1.4.1B).
+For example, the half note and the half rest have the same value.
+One difference between notes and rests is their position on the staff.
 As we saw earlier, notes can move up and down the staff.
-Rests, however, are set.
+Rests, however, are fixed in place.

 • The breve rest (or double whole rest), whole rest, and half rest are all located in the third space.

 • Students often confuse the whole rest with the half rest.
-Both rests reside in the third space, but the whole rest hangs down from the fourth line, while the half rest sits on the third line.
+Both rests are located in the third space, but the whole rest hangs down from the fourth line, while the half rest sits on the third line.

 • The quarter rest sits in the middle of the staff.

-• The quarter rest is difficult to draw, so be sure to practice writing it.
+• The quarter rest can be tricky to draw, so make sure to practice writing it.

-• The eighth rest and sixteenth rest begin in the third space and descend.
+• The eighth rest and sixteenth rest start in the third space and descend.

 • The sixteenth rest is taller than the eighth rest.